raspiblitz/raspiblitz/README.md

 ![MainMenu-Services](pictures/mainmenu-services.png)

-As an alternative to the SSH menu there is also the RTL WebUI available:
+As an parallel alternative to the SSH menu there is also the RTL WebUI available:

 ![RTL-preview](pictures/RTL-dashboard.png)